BCecatto/Paramsx/README.md

 ```

 ## Add to your Action fallback
-You can add this code in your action fallback, it's just a suggstion and how you can do this:
+You can add this code in your action fallback, it's just a suggestion to do this:
 ```elixir
   def call(conn, {:error, %{missing_keys: missing_keys}}) do
     conn